koyedeji/timer-app/ReadMe.md

 # Time tracking app

-A time traking app for adding new timers, edit existing timer and delete timer
+A time tracking app for adding new timers, edit existing timer and delete timer

 Boot:

 ```